 Don’t worry about interest rates, earning money with it, and or investing it.
 (Definitely don’t invest it.)
 The goal isn’t to make money with an emergency fund; it’s to prevent debt and provide safety.
 Think of it as an investment in your peace of mind instead.

 How do you know if someplace is safe?

-If you’re in the US, look for a bank or credit union that’s FDIC insured.
+If you’re in the US, look for a bank or credit union that’s insured by the FDIC or NCUA.
 Most of them are, and they’ll have a sign on their door and a notice on their website saying so.
 If they don’t charge you a fee to have a savings account with them, open one up and be done with it.
 It’s also good to make sure you’re able to easily add money to your account.

 Stop right now and get a savings account opened.
 Here are the ones I use: